 An individual can go back and forth between the different stages while processing a loss.
+Often those feelings pop up when you least expect them while grieving a loss.
 Depending on the situation, a grieving process can take anywhere from a few days to several years.